Chavithra/degiro-connector/README.md

 ## 3.5.
 How to use 2FA ?
 If you are using Two-factor Authentication (2FA) you need to provide an extra parameter.

-This parameter is the called "totp_secret_key" by the library.
+This parameter is called "totp_secret_key" by the library.

 See the section about "totp_secret_key" to know how to get this parameter from Degiro's website.